 6.7.1 URL Underlining

-In their communique by email from August 29, 2018, Integration Panel highlighted recent security risks based on the underlining of labels in URLs, which may obfuscate modifiers below or near the baseline, and asked the GP to take such risks into particular consideration:
+In their communique by email from August 29, 2018, the Integration Panel highlighted recent security risks based on the underlining of labels in URLs, which may obfuscate modifiers below or near the baseline, and asked the GP to take such risks into particular consideration:

 “There are recent and widely published examples of phishing attacks using Latin IDNs in which the key features involved were diacritics below the letter. […] Of all diacritics, diacritics below can be difficult to distinguish or be prone to clipping -- there is less space below the baseline than between the typical lowercase glyph and the top of the line. […] The IP would like to encourage the LatinGP (and any other GP facing cases like this) to explicitly examine this example and other cases like it, where code points can become indistinguishable in common usage scenarios for IDNs, and formally conclude whether and how to take these into account when designing their LGR.“